empathicqubit/entan.gl/app/hugo/content/posts/japanese-mindmap/index.md

                         :::mm-seigi
                             The Marines in One Piece have this written on their uniforms https://onepiece.fandom.com/wiki/Justice
                             :::mm-marine-seigi
+                            まさよし　is an alternate reading of 正義 used as a family name
+                            :::mm-masayoshi
             [
                 Gawr Gura
                 AKA Gooba https://www.youtube.com/watch?v=7U6eHY1M9WM